wp-plugins/simply-silverlight/readme.txt

 == Changelog ==

+= 1.0.3 =
+- FIXED: Silverlight applications won't display when used with Secure Path on some web hosts.

 = 1.0.2 =
 - FIXED: Settings page displays empty fields on some web hosts.
 - FIXED: Clarified error messages with Secure Path access.